fabric/fabric/sites/docs/upgrading.rst

         preserving the simple/common case.
 See :ref:`task-namespaces` for details.

-        We may reinstate import (opt-in) module scanning later, since the use of explicit namespace objects still allows users control over the tree that results.
+        We may reinstate (in an opt-in fashion) imported module scanning later, since the use of explicit namespace objects still allows users control over the tree that results.
     * - ``@hosts`` and ``@roles`` for determining the default list of host or group-of-host targets a given task uses
       - Pending